 PROBLEM GAMBLING HELP

 The South Dakota Lottery believes in good fun but we realize that for some people, gambling isn't fun.
 It's a problem.
 If you or someone you know has a gambling problem, help and treatment are available.
-Call the Problem Gambling Helpline at 1-888-781-HELP and choose Option 2.
-Treatment is always confidential.
+Call the Problem Gambling Helpline at 1-888-781-HELP.
+Your call is always confidential.

 DOING OUR PART